-These are community seers or forecasters whose key role was to look into the future (forecast) and advice the council of elders on the way forward which in one way or the other led to conflict as noted by 162 (39.6%) of the community members.
-The Avaragoli played astrological role in the community, not only in conflict but also in all aspects of life.
-It is the seers who declared whether warriors would be successful if they went to war or raid, hence they could be seen as participants to conflict.
-For instance, they were a cause of conflict in that when they told their youths or warriors that a raid would be successful or that they stood high chances of winning, the warriors were motivated to go to war therefore leading to conflict.
-On the other hand, when the warriors and youths involved in the conflict were told that they would lose in the war or raid then they refrained from taking part therefore peace prevailed.
+These were community seers whose key role was to look into the future (forecast) and advice the council of elders on the way forward which in one way or the other led to conflict as noted by 162 (39.6%) of the community members.
+To begin with, the Avaragoli played an astrological role in the community, not only in conflict but also in all aspects of life.
+They were a cause of conflict in that when they told the warriors that a raid would be successful or that they stood high chances of winning, the warriors were motivated to go to war therefore leading to conflict.
+On the other hand, when the warriors involved in conflict were told that they would lose in the war or raid then they refrained therefore peace prevailed.

-In addition, after raids or other activities, the seers with the direction of the council of elders offered sacrifices to the gods.
+In addition, after raids or other criminal activities, the seers with the direction of the council of elders offered sacrifices to the gods.
 The sacrifices were meant to appease the gods and protect the clan against any evil.
-With such protection from the Avaragoli, the warriors went to war knowing that they were protected by the gods.
-Further, it was the Avaragoli who were assigned with the task to specifically administer oaths which as seen earlier was a catalyst to conflict.
+With such acts from the Avaragoli, the warriors went to war knowing that they were protected by the gods.
+Further, it was the Avaragoli who were assigned the task of administering oaths which as seen earlier was a catalyst to conflict.
 Therefore, the Avaragoli were seen as accomplice to conflict although indirectly.